nekena-tanaloua/myssh-cli/README.md

 Alternatively, you can install and run the tool locally:

-1. From your project root folder, install dependencies:
+1. From the project root folder, install dependencies:
    ```bash
    npm install
    ```